Light Box - An absolute necessity for children with CVI.

 Light stick/roller - These come in different forms and shapes.
 Some look like a sword or a fan or rings or globe

-Where to buy - Any kind of toy store, again if you are lucky try walmart, party city, dollar store.
-I bought one from walmart and one from a toy store at the mall.
+Where to buy - Any kind of toy store, again if you are lucky try walmart, party city, dollar

 How to use - Preferably in a dark room, try to sway the stick before the child or just leave it near the child see if he/she will touch it or try to place his/her hands over the stick.